yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure.md

    ![Save the updates to the classified columns list.](media/ads-data-discovery-and-classification-save.png "Save")

 10. Other recommendations you can review are the **HumanResources - Employee** fields for **NationIDNumber** and **BirthDate**.
 Note that the recommendation service flagged these fields as **Confidential - GDPR**.
-Tailspin Toys maintains data about gamers from around the world, including Europe, so having a tool that helps them discover data that may be relevant to GDPR compliance is very helpful.
+WWI maintains data about gamers from around the world, including Europe, so having a tool that helps them discover data that may be relevant to GDPR compliance is very helpful.

     ![GDPR information is highlighted in the list of recommendations](media/ads-data-discovery-and-classification-recommendations-gdpr.png "Data Discovery & Classification")